- CRM software is used to gather customer interactions in one central place to improve customer experience and satisfaction.

 The CRM software market is currently one of the fastest-growing industries, projected to grow at a rate of 14.27% from 2020 to 2027, driven by consumer demand for better customer service, automated engagement and more nuanced customer experiences.

 Editor’s note: Looking for the right CRM software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-CRM stands for "customer relationship management," a type of software that helps businesses manage, track and organize their relationships with customers.
-A CRM can help you store customer data such as user behavior, how long a customer has been with your business, purchase records, and notes on sales interactions, which you can use to optimize your sales and marketing processes and improve customer service across your organization.
+A CRM system is a type of software that helps businesses manage, track and organize their relationships with customers.
+CRM stands for “customer relationship management,” and a CRM system can help you store customer data such as user behavior, how long a customer has been with your business, purchase records, and notes on sales interactions, which you can use to optimize your sales and marketing processes and improve customer service across your organization.

 “CRM … is a group of tools, technology and techniques used to help sales and marketing professionals understand their customers better,” said Bryan Philips, head of marketing at In Motion Marketing.

 CRM software works by tracking the behavior and actions of your current or potential customers through your business’s website, social media, or email marketing campaigns and then guides the customer through the sales or buying funnel by sending a triggered email or alerting a sales representative of the customer’s interest.

 Key takeaway: CRM software is used to store, manage and organize data on your business’s relationships with customers.

 A CRM solution can be used in various ways and provide numerous benefits to your business.
 Here are 11 key benefits a CRM could provide.